Vegan Argentina | Being Vegan in Buenos Aires, Argentina and Beyond

 #5 When in Buenos Aires… indulge

 Buenos Aires now has over 60 vegetarian and vegan restaurants and many more that offer a plant-based option on their menus.
-The vegan eating scene here is diverse, forward-thinking and quick frankly, delicious.
+The vegan eating scene here is diverse, forward-thinking and quite frankly, delicious.
 Check out these delicious vegan Buenos Aires spots

 Wellbar – A very trendy spot in Palermo based on healthy, gluten-free food.
 Dishes include banana waffles, avocado toast and chia pudding.
 Great breakfast option.
 Not exclusively vegan but has many vegan options.